expr-lang/expr/docs/Getting-Started.md

 # Getting Started

 **Expr** provides a package for evaluating arbitrary expressions as well as type checking of such expression.

 ## Evaluate

+For simple use cases with one execution of an expression, you can use the `expr.Eval` function.
+It takes an expression and a map of variables and returns the result of the expression.

 ```go
 package main